Please enable JavaScript

 Illumina MiSeq

-The Illumina MiSeq is a small benchtop sequencer with a maximum output of 50 M paired-end reads and 15 Gigabases.
-Due to its low throughput and rapid turnaround time, the MiSeq is recommended for targeted re-sequencing (small gene panels, e.g. BRCA), amplicon sequencing (e.g. 16S) and sequencing of small genomes (e.g. bacteria).
+The Illumina MiSeq and its successor MiSeq i100 is a small benchtop sequencer with a maximum output of 25 M paired-end reads and 25 Gigabases.
+Due to its low throughput and rapid turnaround time, the MiSeq is recommended for targeted re-sequencing (small gene panels, e.g. BRCA), amplicon sequencing (e.g. 16S) and sequencing of small genomes (e.g. bacteria) as well as for QC of larger, expensive runs to determine loading concentrations, pooling ratios and/or success of library preparation.

-The Illumina NextSeq is a small high-throughput benchtop sequencer with a maximum output of 800 M paired-end reads and 120 Gigabases of data.
+The Illumina NextSeq is a small high-throughput benchtop sequencer with a maximum output of 400 M paired-end reads and 240 Gigabases of data.
 With the choice of a variety of different Flowcells, the NextSeq is a highly flexible device and can be used for Exome sequencing, transcriptome sequencing and Panel-Sequencing.
-Because of its rapid turnaround time, we recommend this device for urgent samples.
+Because of its rapid turnaround time, we recommend this device for urgent samples and projects with low sample numbers.

 Illumina NovaSeq 6000

-The NovaSeq 6000 is our newest addition to our sequencer lineup.
-With a large variety of different Flowcells (S1, S2, S4) offering different read-length and data outputs, the NovaSeq is highly flexible device.
-With up to 10 billion reads and 3000 gigabases output the NovaSeq is the sequencer with the highest data output available.
-The NovaSeq is recommended for high-throughput experiments, e.g. exomes, genomes and transcriptomes.
+The NovaSeq 6000 is Illuminas previous flagship model.
+With a large variety of different Flowcells (SP, S1, S2, S4) offering different read-length and data outputs, the NovaSeq is highly flexible device.
+With up to 10 billion reads and 3000 gigabases output the NovaSeq is a high-throughput sequencer, suitable, e.g. for exomes, genomes and transcriptomes.
 4 lanes can be loaded individually.
-Note that for the NovaSeq, no single-end sequencing option is available.
+We still sequence ongoing experiments on the NovaSeq 6000 for scientific consistency, but would recommend to move new experiments to the NovaSeq X.

 See output specifications of the NovaSeq 6000 here.

-The PacBio Sequel II is a long-read sequencer of the third generation, producing up to 4.000.000 reads with read-lengths up to 30 kilobases.
+The PacBio Revio is a long-read sequencer of the third generation, producing reads with read-lengths up to 20 kilobases and an output up to 120 Gb per Flowcell.
 With the circular-consensus-sequencing technology, read accuracies of 99.99 % can be achieved.
-The Sequel II is recommended for de novo genome projects and structural variant detection as well as full length transcript RNAseq (IsoSeq).
+The Revio is recommended for de novo genome projects and structural variant detection as well as full length transcript RNAseq (IsoSeq).
+Because the Revio can sequence native DNA, 5mC and 6mA Methylation-Sequencing is also included.
 In addition, multiplexed long amplicon sequencing (e.g. full lengths 16S) is possible.

-See specifications of the Sequel here and information on the special requirements of third generation sequencers here.
+See specifications of the Revio here and information on the special requirements of third generation sequencers here.

 News